Pages

 “I never get to go to concerts because I’m usually performing, so I saw so many shows – great bands, like Muse and Rage Against the Machine, that also inspired the album.”

-“It’s a dream come true; I’m still in shock that it’s really going to happen.
+On taking part in the upcoming Clint Eastwood-directed remake of A Star Is Born: “It’s a dream come true; I’m still in shock that it’s really going to happen.
 Clint Eastwood is clearly the absolute best, and I’m so honored and humbled.
 I was in no rush to do another movie unless it was the right film, and I didn’t even want to touch A Star is Born unless it was with him.”

-“It's definitely riskier than something a bit more...simple.
+On taking a chance with the new single Run The World (Girls): “It's definitely riskier than something a bit more...simple.
 I just heard the track and loved that it was so different: it felt a bit African, a bit electronic and futuristic.
 It reminded me of what I love, which is mixing different cultures and eras -- things that typically don't go together -- to create a new sound.
 I can never be safe; I always try and go against the grain.
 As soon as I accomplish one thing, I just set a higher goal.
 That's how I've gotten to where I am.

 Scroll down to watch the most recent teaser for the upcoming Run The World (Girls).
 The video that was directed by Francis Lawrence with choreography by Frank Gatson and will drop on May 13th and not May 16th as originally announced.